mapkyca/known-github/README.md

 This plugin provides syndication support that allows you to create issues and comment on issues on Github repositories that you have access to.

+* To create an issue use https://github.com/USER/REPO/issues as the reply-to address
+* To create a new comment use https://github.com/USER/REPO/issues/TICKET as the reply-to address

 Installation
 ------------